tavaresgerson/laraveldocbr/src/docs/urls.md

 ```

 <a name="urls-for-controller-actions"></a>
-## URLs for Controller Actions
+## URLs para ações do controlador

-The `action` function generates a URL for the given controller action:
+ A função `action` gera um URL para a ação do controlador dada:

 ```php
     use App\Http\Controllers\HomeController;